paddyw2/Team075/README.md

 Also, the user is now prompted for difficulty at each game load/new game/program start.
 I showed the game to some people and they recommended this - the default difficulty is not very obvious otherwise.

-### Dec 2 Updates
-The extra buttons Yang added now trigger actions.
-When re-saving a game, the user is asked to confirm they want to overwrite.
-If the user tries to cancel a file load, the numinput text tells them they must choose a game.
-Finally, inspired by Greg's bg images, changing the difficulty now has an added twist.

 ### To Do:
  * Main project description/documentation
  * Test the code as much as possible, look for any bugs